Updated 16th May 2020, 20:20. For the latest medical advice, visit NHS.uk/Coronavirus.

 - If you are older, or have pre-existing medical conditions, you are likely to become severely ill if you catch coronavirus.
 You should check NHS guidance before travelling.

 Starting at the end of May, the government will be asking people travelling to the UK to make some sacrifices to stop coronavirus cases from being imported.
 In the same way as people in the UK have made large sacrifices to control the spread of coronavirus.

 This means when people enter the UK, they will be asked to supply their contact details and details of their accommodation, and to self-isolate in their accommodation for 14 days, other than those on a short list of exemptions.
 Further details will be set out shortly.

 British Citizens stuck abroad

 If you're travelling abroad at the moment, the Foreign and Commonwealth Office advises people to return to the UK now, if commercial flights are still available.
-International travel is becoming very limited, and new restrictions are being put in place.
+International travel is still very limited, and new restrictions are being put in place.

 If you're travelling abroad, you should: